dxsooo/code-server-masscode/README.md

 # Code-server-massCode

-This project is a dockerfile source for the image that intergates open vscode server, [massCode](https://masscode.io/) and its extension for vscode([massCode Assistant](https://marketplace.visualstudio.com/items?itemName=AntonReshetov.masscode-assistant)).
+This project is a dockerfile source for the image that intergates vscode server, [massCode](https://masscode.io/) and its extension for vscode([massCode Assistant](https://marketplace.visualstudio.com/items?itemName=AntonReshetov.masscode-assistant)).
 Taking the advantage of massCode, the image can be deployed as a web IDE that can use customed code snippets.

 ```mermaid
 flowchart BT